bakpakin/Fennel/reference.md

 Macros currently must be defined in separate modules.
 A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler.
-For instance, here is a macro function which implements `when` in terms of `if` and `do`:
+For instance, here is a macro function which implements `when2` in terms of `if` and `do`:

 ```
-(fn [condition body1 ...]
+(fn when2 [condition body1 ...]
   (assert body1 "expected body")
   `(if ,condition
      (do ,body1 ,...)))

+{:when2 when2}
 ```

 A full explanation of how macros work is out of scope for this document,